Njáll Þorgeirsson

-Biography
+Biography according to the Old Norse sources

 Njáll was the son of Þorgeir gollnir Ófeigsson.
 His paternal grandfather had fallen out of favour with the king and therefore decided to leave Norway but as he had prepared and was about to leave when the king's errandmen came to him and took his life.
 After that his grandmother and their children and her brother left for Iceland.
 Njáls saga does not in important events contradict other sources but in details such as genealogy it sometimes contradicts the Landnámabók which is thought more trustworthy.
-The name Njáll is a Norse derivative of the Irish name Niall.

 Njáll lived in Bergþórshvoll and was married to Bergþóra Skarphéðinsdóttir.
 He is described as a kindly, wealthy, non-violent, and handsome man, but beardless, suffering from the peculiar condition of not growing any facial hair.
 He was a great lawyer — supposedly unequalled in wisdom and predictive powers — and solved the problems of every man who came to him for counsel.
 He was a close friend of chieftain Gunnar Hámundarson of Hlíðarendi.

-After his sons become involved in a dispute, the farmstead at Bergþórshvoll is surrounded by a hundred men and put on fire.
+After his sons (among them Skarphéðinn Njálsson) became involved in a dispute, the farmstead at Bergþórshvoll was surrounded by a hundred men and put on fire.
 By then, Njáll was an old man and was offered the chance to leave.
-He chooses to stay and dies in the fire with the rest of his family — hence Njáls saga has also been called Brennu-Njáls saga meaning "Saga of Burning Njáll".
+He chose to stay and died in the fire with the rest of his family — hence Njáls saga has also been called Brennu-Njáls saga meaning "Saga of Burning Njáll".